WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 # Single-cell transcriptomics

-### Author: Santiago Fontenla, addapted from the tutorial by Teresa Attenborough
+### Instructor: Santiago Fontenla, addapted from the tutorial by Teresa Attenborough
 ## Affiliation: University of Glasgow